Share Price:

 To aid a smooth return to the workplace and help our colleagues balance caring for their new family with their career, our policy also offers new parents the opportunity to work 80% of their normal hours at full pay for a further four weeks on their return.

 At Burberry, we have a programme in place to help us promote ethical audits throughout the tiers of our supply chain.
-Our Vendor Ownership Programme provides our supply chain partners in the EMEIA region with support to develop and run their own ethical audit programmes, focused on human rights and health and safety.
-This has helped us to have a positive impact in identifying, assessing, preventing and mitigating risks within our supply chain, in line with our Ethical Trading Code of Conduct.
+Our Vendor Ownership Programme provides our key supply chain partners in the EMEIA region with support to develop and run their own due diligence programme within their extended supply chains in line with our standards.

 To discover more about how we support inclusion, click here.